Medmat0/zero_day/0x00-vagrant/README.md

-This file is mandatory in projects
+This a  file is mandatory in projects